 Have you ever noticed that some cars are obviously clean, but look a little sad and dull?
 Meanwhile, other drivers have cars that shine so much they can be blinding at the wrong time of day.
 The difference between them is probably a good coat of wax, but a badly applied car wax job can actually make your finish dull instead of gleaming.
 If you want that same sine on your vehicle, you need to know the secrets to a perfect coat of wax.
+Of course, no one can do it as good as a car buffing expert, but you can still try it yourself.
 Read on to learn exactly what you need to do to get that shine.

 Wash Your Car

 This seems obvious, but your car needs to be spotlessly clean before starting.
 Wash thoroughly by hand, making sure to towel scrub every painted nook and cranny.
 It is extremely important to wash and rinse away all debris and soap residue.
 And dust or dirt debris will act as an abrasive when you reach the polish phase, and unrinsed soap can cause the wax to break down and go hazy.

 Drying is key—any water left behind will definitely react with most waxes and interfere with the finish.
 There are a couple of ways to dry.
 If you are in a very hot, dry environment, you can allow it to air dry for a little while.
 There are drawbacks to this technique.
 Any debris, pollen, dust, etc that falls on the car while it is wet and drying can end up turning to sludge and then drying onto the finish.

 A better technique is to hand dry the car, using a soft lint-free towel like a cloth baby diaper or a chamois.
 You can find both natural chamois cloths and synthetic version.
 Either will absorb a huge amount of water very efficiently, so if you are regularly washing and waxing your car, they are worth the small investment to purchase them.